adam-kowalczuk/tinyurl/README.md

 - EJS
 - bcryptjs
 - cookie-session
+- morgan

+## Dev Dependencies

+- Mocha
+- Chai
+- nodemon

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js` command, or `npm start` for nodemon command.